 Signatories to the Raptors MOU commit to adopting and implementing measures to conserve migratory birds of prey and their habitats, for example, by: providing a legal framework to protect migratory species and a network of habitats and sites along their flyways; identifying important habitats, congregation sites and favoured routes; supporting relevant research and monitoring of populations, sharing results internationally; and, developing cooperative international projects and initiatives to promote effective conservation efforts.

-Currently the Coordinating Unit of the Raptors MOU is managing or facilitating three important work streams: Technical Advisory Group (TAG) of the Raptors MOU, Saker Falcon Task Force (STF) and Sooty Falcon Working Group (SFWG).
+Currently the Coordinating Unit of the Raptors MOU is managing or facilitating three important work streams: Multi-species Action Plan to Conserve African-Eurasian Vultures (Vulture MsAP); Technical Advisory Group (TAG) of the Raptors MOU, Saker Falcon Task Force (STF) and Sooty Falcon Working Group (SFWG).
+The Vulture MsAP covers the whole geographic ranges (127 countries) of 15 species of Old World vultures to promote concerted, collaborative and coordinated internaional conservation actions.
+The document is currently beign developed with the aim to be presented at CMS COP12.
 The TAG was established to support Signatories in the effective implementation of the Raptors MOU, including the Action Plan, which includes taking on priority tasks identified by the Signatories.
 The mission of the STF is to bring together range states and stakeholders to develop a coordinated Saker Falcon Global Action Plan, including a management and monitoring system.
 The SFWG aims to create an International Species Action Plan, establish an accessible library of information on Sooties, and facilitate research, monitoring and conservation actions on the species.

 The Raptors MOU is administered by a Coordinating Unit based in Abu Dhabi, UAE.
 It is funded and hosted by the Environment Agency - Abu Dhabi, on behalf of the Government of the United Arab Emirates.